hashgraph/hedera-mirror-node/docs/monitor.md

 ### Expression Syntax

-The monitor can automatically create account, token, and topic entity on application startup using a special expression syntax.
+The monitor can automatically create account, token, and topic entities on application startup using a special expression syntax.
 This is useful to avoid boilerplate configuration and manual entity creation steps that vary per environment.
 The syntax can currently only be used in `hedera.mirror.monitor.publish.scenarios.properties` and `hedera.mirror.monitor.subscribe.grpc.topicId`.